howsoai/howso-docs/source/user_guide/advanced_capabilities/influential_cases.rst

 =================
 .. topic:: What is covered in this user guide.

-   In this guide, you will learn the basics of using Howso Engine to query influential, similiar, and boundary cases.
+   In this guide, you will learn the basics of using Howso Engine to query influential, similar, and boundary cases.

 Prerequisites: before you begin